galastrostats/ModelFittingTutorial/fitchoices.md

 Now add random Gaussian scatter to y with a sigma of 1.
 Also choose ~10 elements of y to give extra “systematic” errors of 2-3 by hand (hint – systematic errors all go in one direction, unlike random errors).
 Plot y vs. x.
 Fit the data using forward, inverse, and bisector fits and overplot the fits.
 The bisector slope is [β1+β2-1 + √((1+β12)(1+β22))] / (β1 + β2) and you may calculate its intercept by noting that it passes through the intersection point of the other two fits.
 Label the fits and comment on which one appears most correct.
 In fact the lowest rms scatter corresponds to the most correct fit -- why?

-For each fit, compute the rms scatter as well as the biweight scatter in the y-direction (use the formula for the biweight scatter S<sub>BI</sub> from Beers, Flynn, & Gebhardt 1990, AJ, 100, 32).
+For each fit, compute the rms scatter as well as the biweight scatter in the y-direction (use the formula for the biweight scatter S<sub>BI</sub> from [Beers, Flynn, & Gebhardt 1990](http://adsabs.harvard.edu/abs/1990AJ....100...32B).
 Which measures the scatter more accurately?

 Now, add Gaussian scatter to x with a sigma of 3 and repeat your fits and scatter measurements.
 Which type of fit appears most correct now?
 Consider your “gut feeling” as well as the original true relation.
 Why might these not agree?
 Why does the lowest rms scatter in y not correspond to the best fit anymore?
 Can you see another way of computing the rms scatter by which the best fit would in fact correspond to the lowest scatter?
 Why do the biweight and rms scatter look similar now?